- Latin America

 The WorldPublicOpinion.org website provides information and analysis about public opinion on international policy issues from around the world.
 While the studies of the WorldPublicOpinion.org network figure prominently, the website draws together data from a wide variety of sources from around the world.
 We have found that data from all reliable sources are important contributions and that as more studies are integrated into analyses, world public opinion comes into increasing focus.

-Steven Kull, a political psychologist, is director of the Program on International Policy Attitudes (PIPA), which manages WorldPublicOpinion.org, and Senior Research Scholar at the Center for International and Security Studies at Maryland (CISSM), University of Maryland.
-He is also director of the Program for Public Consultation which develops methods for governments to consult their publics on policy decisions.
+Steven Kull, a political psychologist, is director of the Program for Public Consultation (PPC), which manages WorldPublicOpinion.org, and Senior Research Scholar at the Center for International and Security Studies at Maryland (CISSM), University of Maryland.
 Dr. Kull has played a central role in the BBC World Service global poll, and regularly gives briefings to the US Congress, the State Department, the UN, and the European Commission.
 He appears frequently in the international media and is a member of the Council on Foreign Relations.
 He recently completed a four-year study of the Muslim public, summarized in his newest book Feeling Betrayed: The Roots of Muslim Anger at America (Brookings).

 Chairman, I.M.
 Destler, University of Maryland